GoBootcamp/book/chapters/concurrency.md

 `ok` is false if there are no more values to receive and the channel is closed.

-The loop `for i := range c` receives values from the channel repeatedly until it is closed.
+The loop `for i := range ch`  receives values from the channel repeatedly until it is closed.

 **Note:** Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic.